Mental Health Facilities in South Carolina

 New Hope Carolinas Inc - Rock Hill, SC

-Catawba Community Mental Health Center York Adult Services is a mental health treatment center in Rock Hill, South Carolina, located at 205 Piedmont Boulevard, part of the 29732 zip code.
-Catawba Community Mental Health Center York Adult Services provides telemedicine/telehealth and outpatient treatment.
-Catawba Community Mental Health Center York Adult Services also offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, children / adolescents and seniors 65 or older.
-Catawba Community Mental Health Center York Adult Services supports people with PTSD, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Catawba Community Mental Health Center York Adult Services also provides family psychoeducation, case management and court-ordered outpatient treatment.
+Catawba Community Mental Health Center Lancaster Clinic is a mental health facility in Lancaster, SC, located at 1906 Highway 521 Bypass South, in the 29720 zip code.
+Catawba Community Mental Health Center Lancaster Clinic provides telemedicine/telehealth and outpatient treatment.
+Catawba Community Mental Health Center Lancaster Clinic provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+Catawba Community Mental Health Center Lancaster Clinic also supports people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
+Some other services available at Catawba Community Mental Health Center Lancaster Clinic include mentoring/peer support/consumer-run services, supported housing and diet and exercise counseling.

 Cherokee Mental Health Center - Gaffney, SC

-Bamberg County Clinic - Denmark, SC
+Georgetown County Clinic - Georgetown, SC

 Springbrook Behavioral Health System - Travelers Rest, SC